-An IMC Worldwide-led consortium, which also includes Resource and Waste Advisory Group and Realini Bader, is implementing the project, which aims to provide Sierra Leone’s Western Area with a long-term solution for the final disposal point of municipal solid waste.
+An IMC Worldwide-led consortium, which also includes Resource and Waste Advisory Group and Realini Bader, worked to provide Sierra Leone’s Western Area with a long-term solution for the final disposal point of municipal solid waste.

 Currently, solid waste is prominent in most open spaces.
 Inadequate drainage channels have become open sources for communicable diseases, physical obstruction to drainages and waterways, producing bad odour for the communities near the current dumpsites.

 The existing dumpsites are overwhelmed and poorly managed, which has negative impacts on the environment and human health.